 The Allard A. Allston Housing Office complex is located in the courtyard of Belle Isle, Snow Island, and Ellen C. Watson residence halls.
 The Housing office is open during regular university business hours.
 Office space for the housing staff, a service desk, restrooms, a meeting room, tutoring center, and study room are located in the complex.
 Other amenities include a microwave oven, vending machines, and a copy machine.
-Services include maintenance requests, room change requests, package pick-up, key services, vacuum loans, and general residential student assistance.
+Services include maintenance requests, room change requests, package pick-up, key services, and general residential student assistance.

 Heyward Community Center

 The Heyward Community Center is available for use by all students.
 Amenities include a commons room (large screen television, various seating arrangements, service desk), laundry, vending, conference room, fitness center.
 Mail service is for Phase I residence only, phase II mail boxes are located inside the residential buildings.

 Housing and Residence Life Staff

 The FMU Housing staff works to promote the personal growth of the resident students as they adjust to college life.
 We promote interaction with others in the residence halls and apartments to build a community within the larger campus community.
 We strive to create an environment in which students learn to respect the individual’s rights, needs, and desires for those living in their community.
 The FMU Housing Office has a director, three assistant directors, office clerk, and receptionist.